MadeleineOman/Mutation_equilibrium/README.md

-# Mutation_equilibrium
+# **description of the Mutation equilibrium project**
+- Note that the code and repositories are listed under the "master" branch.
-- please see the "wholeDir_ReadME.md" file in the master branch
+- Please see the "whole_dir_ReadME.md" for instructions.